 FAMOUS BRITISH CHEESES

-Popular British cheese are some of the top must-try British foods in Britain
+Popular British cheeses are some of the top must-try British foods in Britain.

 FAMOUS BRITISH DESSERTS

 Traditional British desserts are some of the most delicious British foods in Britain that every traveler to Britain should enjoy.

 33. VICTORIA SPONGE CAKE

 Called Victoria sandwich cake also is another classic teatime treat.

 This British classic is quite a simple cake but nothing less than the ultimate delight.
 After all, it is named after Queen Victoria.